Prepping for Trout Opener

 Leader Prep

-The ultimate goal here is to simplify the leader choices while prepping for Trout Opener and the upcoming season.
-Everyone has their own opinion regarding leader materials and Tippett, so we won’t delve into a dissertation here regarding which Market Brands you should choose.
-What Brand of leader material you choose ultimately boils down to personal preference and your overall confidence in the materials available on the market today.
-I tend to side towards knotless tapered leaders for the simplicity and consistency in my rigging.
+The ultimate goal here is to simplify the leader choices while prepping for Trout Opener.
+Everyone has their own opinion regarding leader materials and Tippett.
+So we don’t need to delve into a dissertation here regarding which Market Brands you should choose.
+What Brand of leader material you choose ultimately boils down to personal preference.
+Base your decision on your overall confidence in the materials available on the market today.
+I tend to side towards knotless tapered leaders for simplicity and consistency in my rigging.

-Following the KISS (Keep It Simple, Stupid) concept, I prefer to use leaders in 6-7 ft. lengths with 3x diameters.
-This is a one size fits all scenario and I just add Tippett as needed to achieve my desired length and diameter.
-I will also purchase matching Tippett materials in 3x-5x spools of the same Name Brand.
-Keeping the brand of Tippett and leader material in the same family is also important for knot integrity and consistency.
-Not all leader and Tippett materials are the same so unless they are made in the same factory I would consider this as a precautionary tip when purchasing!
-Another important thing to note here is to avoid using fluorocarbon Tippet and Leaders for your Dry Fly fishing needs.
+Following the KISS (Keep It Simple, Stupid) concept, I prefer to use leaders in 6-7 ft. lengths.
+This one size fits all scenario only requires me to add Tippett as needed to achieve my desired length.
+Usually I will have 3x and 1x leaders on hand.
+I will often purchase 2x-5x Tippett material of the same Name Brand.
+Keeping the brand of Tippett and leader material in the same family is important for knot integrity.
+Not all leader and Tippett materials are the same.
+So unless they are made in the same factory, I would consider this a precautionary tip when purchasing!
+Another important thing to note here is to avoid using fluorocarbon Tippet and Leaders while Dry Fly fishing.
 Nylon monofilament materials float better and ride higher in the water column, making them the preferred choice.

-One last tip, this was something my grandfather preached and it has always stuck with me, learn to tie one knot and tie it well!
-There are a lot of great knots you can use to connect Tippett to leader, fly to Tippett, leader to fly line, etc. Find one knot that you can tie effectively for each connection and practice tying those knots before heading to the stream.
+One last tip, , learn to tie one knot and tie it well!
+This was something my grandfather preached and it has always stuck with me.
+There are a lot of great knots you can use to connect Tippett, leader, and fly line.
+Find one knot that you can tie effectively for each connection.
+Then practice tying those knots before heading to the stream.

 Cleaning Your Gear

-Fly line selection is an important consideration when it comes to presentation and success.
-There are countless fly line tapers and configurations available on today’s market and the choices can be overwhelming to consider.
-What if I told you that cleaning your fly line is arguably more important when it comes to presentation and your overall success?
-At todays retail prices replacing your fly line every season becomes an expensive endeavor when compared to the cost effective alternative of purchasing a Fly Line Cleaner.
-Spending a few minutes cleaning your lines before you head to the water should be a recommended practice.
-Giving your lines a thorough cleaning before the upcoming season and then again as time permits will prolong the life of your fly line and improve its overall performance.
-You don’t want your floating line to sink while fishing Dry Flies.
-Conditioning your line before each trip will help prevent the line from cracking and will maintain its ability to float.
+Fly line selection is an important consideration when it comes to fly presentation.
+There are countless fly line tapers and configurations available on today’s market.
+The choices are often overwhelming to consider.
+What if I told you that cleaning your fly line is the most important aspect to your overall success?
+At today’s retail prices replacing your fly line every year becomes an expensive endeavor.
+Compare that with the cost effective alternative of purchasing a Fly Line Cleaner.
+Spending a few minutes cleaning your lines before you head to the water should be an everyday ritual.
+Giving your lines a thorough cleaning before the upcoming season will improve its overall performance.
+You don’t want your floating line to sink while fishing Dry Flies!
+Conditioning your line before each trip will also prevent cracking and will prolong its ability to float.

 Here are a couple of “guide hacks” you can use in a pinch if your line isn’t performing well.
-Consider carrying a zip lock bag with some Armor All Wipes to use on the front portion of the taper if it begins to sink.
-I prefer the cleaning wipes as they will clean and coat the line.
-Another trick I will use is to apply a Silicone Gel Floatant to the portion of the line that is problematic.
-It’s not a permanent fix, but it can solve your problem in the short term and keep you fishing during a hatch.
-Just make sure to keep the Floatant off of your leader, otherwise you will prevent the leader from settling into the surface film which makes it more visible to the fish.
-As an added side note, most floatants will leave an opaque residue on your leader.
-This residue can become quite noticeable to the naked eye in colder temperatures and may also alert the fish to your presence.
+Consider carrying a zip lock bag with some Armor All Wipes.
+I will use these wipes on the front portion of the fly line if it begins to sink.
+Another trick I use is to apply a Silicone Gel Floatant to the area of the line that is problematic.
+It’s not a permanent fix, but it can keep your fly line floating during a hatch.

 Waxing Your Ferrules

-Now that you have cleaned your fly lines, here is one more consideration in prepping for Trout Opener and the upcoming season.
-I highly recommend cleaning and waxing your fly rod ferrules.
-I see more rods break due to loose ferrules which twist and separate during normal fishing activity creating a weak spot where the rod can break the next time it comes under a heavy load.
+Now that you have cleaned your fly lines, here is one more consideration in prepping for Trout Opener.
+I highly recommend cleaning and waxing your fly rod ferrules frequently.
+I see more rods break due to loosened ferrules!
+They twist and separate during normal fishing activity creating a weak spot in the junction.
+This where a rod most often breaks when it comes under a heavy load.
 Dirt and sand can also cause damage to your ferrules and your fly rod’s finish.
-When a foreign object like a grain of sand finds its way into the Ferrule it can scratch up the finish and ultimately create a weak spot that will become stressed over time.
+When a foreign object like a grain of sand gets into the Ferrule it can scratch the finish.
+These scratches ultimately create a weak spot that will become stressed over time.

-Using a Q-tip or pipe cleaning material to remove any sand and dirt particles prior to cleaning is a routine practice for me.
+Using a Q-tip or pipe cleaning material to remove any sand and dirt particles prior to cleaning should be routine.
 Our Michigan Trout Streams are characterized by heavy sand bed loads and sand will find its way into everything!
-Once I have cleaned all the joints I will apply some Paraffin Wax on the male ends of each Fly Rod section before twisting them together.
+Once I have cleaned all the joints I will apply Paraffin Wax to the male ends of each Rod section before twisting them together.

 Waxing your Ferrules provides a dual benefit to your fly rod’s performance.
-It will keep the spine of the rod aligned which improves the casting performance and it prevents the rod sections from twisting and loosening while fishing.
-Secondarily there is an added benefit at the end of the day as well.
+It will keep the spine of the rod aligned improving casting performance and preventing twisting and loosening while fishing.
+Secondarily, there is an added benefit at the end of the day as well.
 Waxing your ferrules makes disassembly easier when you are getting ready to travel home.
-I always carry some wax in my vest or boat bag and reapply as necessary throughout the remainder of the season.
+I always carry some wax in my vest or boat bag and reapply as necessary.

 Ready for Trout Opener

 I hope these simple tips will offer you some assistance in prepping for Trout Opener and your next outing.
-Taking a few minutes to organize and clean your gear before hitting the water can save you some downtime in the face of a mishap.
-It can also prevent you from forgetting something of relative importance as you head out to the stream during your first outing.
-I hope everyone is looking forward to the upcoming season as you begin prepping for Trout Opener, I know we are with great anticipation!
-Enjoy the Opening weekend traditions and we look forward to seeing everyone on the water soon as we explore the many great fishing opportunities that Michigan has to offer.
+Taking a few minutes to organize and clean your gear can save you some downtime from a mishap.
+It can also prevent you from forgetting something of relative importance.
+I hope everyone is looking forward to the upcoming season as you begin prepping for Trout Opener.
+I know we are prepping with great anticipation!
+Enjoy the Opening weekend traditions and we look forward to seeing everyone on the water.
+Each season I look forward to exploring the many great fishing opportunities that Michigan has to offer.

 Tight Lines,